mattocci27/my-cv/README.md

 ## Requirements

-To compile this project locally, the following dependencies are necessary:
+- To compile this project locally, the following dependencies are necessary:

 - [Quarto](https://quarto.org)
 - [TinyTeX](https://yihui.org/tinytex/)
+- [PyYAML](https://pypi.org/project/PyYAML/) (optional when using YAML metadata on your machine)
 - PyYAML (optional, required for YAML metadata locally)